Jessica Sklar

 Jessica Katherine Sklar (born 1973) is a mathematician interested in abstract algebra, recreational mathematics, mathematics and art, and mathematics and popular culture.
 She is a professor of mathematics at Pacific Lutheran University, and former head of the mathematics department at Pacific Lutheran.

 Education and career

 As a high school student, Sklar studied poetry at the Interlochen Arts Academy.
-She did her undergraduate studies at Swarthmore College, where her mother Elizabeth S. had earned a degree in English (later becoming an English professor at Wayne State University) and her father Lawrence Sklar had taught philosophy.
+She did her undergraduate studies at Swarthmore College, where her mother Elizabeth S. Sklar had earned a degree in English (later becoming an English professor at Wayne State University) and her father Lawrence Sklar had taught philosophy.
 Jessica completed a double major in English and mathematics in 1995.

 Next, Sklar moved to the University of Oregon for graduate study in mathematics, earning a master's degree in 1997 and completing her Ph.D. there in 2001.
 Her dissertation, Binomial Rings and Algebras, was supervised by Frank Wylie Anderson.

 She has been a faculty member in the mathematics department at Pacific Lutheran since 2001.

 Combining her interests in mathematics and art she is one of 24 mathematicians and artists who make up the Mathemalchemy Team.